natcap/invest/codesigning/README.md

 * `/opt/natcap-codesign/natcap-servers-1732552f0202.json` is a GCP service
   account key used to authenticate to google cloud storage.
 This file must be available in the `gcp-cloudfunc/` directory at the time of deployment.
+* `/opt/natcap-codesign/mac-certificate.p12` is a p12 certificate for mac
+  codesigning.
+This is a Developer ID Application certificate.
+* `/opt/natcap-codesign/mac-certificate-pass.txt` is a text file containing the password for the mac certificate.

 ## Future Work